llblumer/Retireator/README.md

 5) Start Developer Command Prompt for VS2013 (or equivalent with nmake capability)

-6) Run nmake in the Excel_2010 directory to compress the xlsx_dbg folder down to the xlsx file
+6) Run "nmake /A pull" in the Excel_2010 directory to compress the xlsx_dbg folder down to the xlsx file which can then be opened by Excel.

 The xlsx file format is really just a zip, so the contents of the xlsx_dbg folder can be manually added to a zip and renamed to xlsx if desired.
 The xlsx should be extracted back to the xlsx_dbg folder to commit changes back to the repo.
+This can be done by the command "nmake /A push".
+Exercise caution with nmake pull and push as they can overwrite local changes.

 The latest xlsx file can also be downloaded from the Releases area (presently Debug only).